decentraland/decentraland-npc-utils/README.md

 #### Skipping Dialogs

-Each dialog has an optional `skip` property.
+Each dialog has an optional `skipable` property.
 If true, a button appears in the bottom-left corner of the dialog window.
 Players can click this button or press F to skip all the following dialogs.

 When skipping, players will jump forward in the conversation till

-- They reach a dialog that doesn't have the `skip` property.
+- They reach a dialog that doesn't have the `skipable` property.
 - They reach a dialog with `isQuestion=true`.
-- They reach a dialog that has the `skip` property and `isEndOfDialog`, in which case the dialog window is closed.
+- They reach a dialog that has the `skipable` property and `isEndOfDialog`, in which case the dialog window is closed.

 ## No-NPC Dialogs